Unity-China/cn.unity.hairfx.core/README.md

 ## Note
 - This hair system is not the same hair system that show in ENEMIES demo video, which is separate hair system that created by Unity DemoTeam, you can find it in [github](https://github.com/Unity-Technologies/com.unity.demoteam.hair)

-- （URP only）Included a Custom Hair Shader for ShaderGraph.
+- （URP only）This Package included a Custom Hair Shader for ShaderGraph.
 It can be removed if you are using HDRP.

 ## Usage